mykter/mykter.github.io/README.md

 # mykter.github.io
 The https://mykter.com blog.
-A static site generated with Jekyll, served by Github pages with Kloudsec as a CDN to provide HTTPS for the custom domain.
+A static site generated with Jekyll, served by Github pages.

 ## Local use
 The github-pages gem is used to ensure that the locally generated version matches the Github Pages version as closely as possible.